 Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment and improve outcomes for disadvantaged pupils and close the gap between them and their peers.
 Funding is allocated according to the number of children who are, or have been, eligible for free school meals (FSM) at any point over the past six years.
-In addition, pupils who are designated as ‘Looked After’, adopted or service children, are also classified as Pupil Premium.
-Schools are accountable for how they have used the funding to ‘Diminish the difference’ between disadvantaged Pupil Premium children and Non-Pupil Premium pupils and are required to show the impact that the money has had for these pupils.
+In addition, pupils who are designated as ‘Looked After’, adopted or service children, are also classified as Pupil Premium Pupils.
+The school receives Pupil Premium Plus grants for looked-after and adopted pupils.
+Parents of these pupils are invited to be involved in deciding how pupil premium plus is used to best support their child.

 The school aims to: